zdask

 Looking for a Wrench?
 There’s a Bag of Tools Orbiting Earth and Here’s How You Can Track It Down

 Looking for a Wrench?
-There’s a Bag of Tools Orbiting Earth and Here’s How You Can Track It Down-November 2024
+There’s a Bag of Tools Orbiting Earth and Here’s How You Can Track It Down-December 2024

 Astronauts Jasmin Moghbeli and Loral O’Hara spent hours on a spacewalk outside the International Space Station, successfully replacing hardware on the station’s solar array.
 (Courtesy of NASA)Astronauts Jasmin Moghbeli and Loral O’Hara spent hours on a spacewalk outside the International Space Station, successfully replacing hardware on the station’s solar array.
 (Courtesy of NASA)